 – Employment insurance

 – Social assistance

+When you are an employee working for a company and on the payroll, the CRA can garnish up to 50% of your wages at the source.
 If you are self-employed, a contract worker, a pensioner, or receive income from an alternate source, the CRA can garnish up to 100% of your income straight from the source.